petenorth/unified-jboss-ocp/README.md

 ## Points of Interest:

 This is a Maven multi-module project.
 Due to the way that multi-module projects are handled by (some of) OpenShift's builder images, S2I scripts in the individual modules are not respected.
-To get around this, I have added S2I scripts at the root level of the project which will inspect the module supplied in the build-time environment variable 'MODULE_DIR' and see if it contains S2I scripts for 'assemble' and 'run'.
+To get around this, I have added S2I scripts at the root level of the project which will inspect the module supplied in the build-time environment variable *MODULE_DIR* and see if it contains S2I scripts for [assemble](.s2i/bin/assemble) and [run](.s2i/bin/run).
 If they exist, they will be used.
 If they don't, or the environment variable doesn't exist, the defaults will be used.

 ## Known Issues:
 * Build fails with message "error: build error: Failed to push image: unauthorized: authentication required"